pyscf/pyscf.github.io/source/user/agf2.rst

-where :math:`F` is the Fock matrix, :math:`\epsilon` the compressed states coupling to :math:`F` with coupling strength :math:`v`, and :math:`\phi_n` are termed the *quasi-molecular orbitals* (QMOs).
+where :math:`F` is the Fock matrix, :math:`\epsilon` the compressed states coupling to :math:`F` with coupling strength :math:`v`, and :math:`\phi_n` are termed the *quasi-molecular orbitals* (QMOs), which represent the Dyson orbitals each iteration, and span both the original MOs and these auxiliary functions.
-The QMOs can be reinserted into the self-energy in place of the :math:`i,j,a` and :math:`a,b,i` indices, permitting self-consistency.
+The QMOs can be reinserted into the self-energy in place of the :math:`i,j,a` and :math:`a,b,i` indices, permitting self-consistency to convergence in the Greens function with this coarse-grained description of the frequency-dependence of the self-energy.

-Additonally, once projected into the physical space, the QMOs define a correlated (non-idempotent) density matrix, permiting a further self-consistency in the Fock matrix in a similar fashion to a Hartree--Fock calculation.
+Additionally, once projected into the physical space, the QMOs define a correlated (non-idempotent) density matrix, permitting a further self-consistency in the Fock matrix in a similar fashion to a Hartree--Fock calculation.
 The correct number of electrons remain in the physical space throughout this process via optimisation of a chemical potential :math:`\mu`.
+Finally, we note that self-consistency based on higher-order spectral moments of either the self-energy or resulting Greens function at each iteration is possible, with a limiting behavior to the traditional 2nd-order Greens function method (GF2).
+However, numerical investigations have shown that this higher-order self-consistency leads to a deterioration of results, and therefore the consistency based on the first two self-energy spectral moments is the default behavior.

-Photemission spectra
+Photoemission spectra
 ====================

-The compression performed in AGF2 permits the calculation of full photoemission spectra, as now additional computational effort is required to calculation large numbers of excitations (i.e. as it would be in a configuration interaction calculation which employs an iterative eigensolver).
+The compression of the effective dynamics performed in AGF2 permits the calculation of the full spectrum of charged excitations, as no additional computational effort is required for this (in contrast to iterative eigensolvers of effective hamiltonians), and the computational effort is therefore independent of the number of excitations requested.
-An example of a calculation which provides the spectral function can be found in :source:`examples/agf2/03-photoemission_spectra.py`:
+An example of a calculation which provides the full spectral function can be found in :source:`examples/agf2/03-photoemission_spectra.py`:

 .. literalinclude::